Thursday, February 29, 2024

 And on back of the temple sealing card, they sent this so that their photos will look SO cute and all color coordinated!
 Good idea!

 Weddings are so nice these days.
 I wonder if I can get a re-do in heaven of photos or anything?
 Like I need to get bridal photos taken with Corey.
 I didn't get that done, cause I didn't want to have pictures of just me on the wall, but the groom to be couldn't come cause he can't see the bride before the wedding day, right?
-So yeah I just didn't bother, but now they do them together.
+So yeah, back then in the 90s, brides and grooms didn't do it together, so I didn't bother.
+But now they do, so I need a redo.
 Ethan and Bella went and go their formals and they look so awesome, I'll give a pic of that later this week.
 Anyway, so they have so many cute pictures of themselves.

 And we put some of those around Kathy's house.
 I bought grapes and some gluten free crackers and dip to contribute, but Kathy already had it all set up and it looked SO AMAZING!